floriancaumont-cloud/pm_playbook/content/01-foundations/02-role-of-a-product-manager.md

 ---
 title: "The Role of a Product Manager"
-description: "Definition of the role of a Product Manager"
+description: "Definition of the role of a Product Manager."
 ---

 # The Role of a Product Manager